Tips and tricks Best practice guides, FAQ & more

 A common test scenario involves repeating this process for 20 different user profiles with slightly different policy inputs.
 The test data consists of hundreds of rows with thousands of data points, handled manually in a spreadsheet.

 In a typical scenario, it would take approximately 20 minutes to manually create and validate a policy for a single user profile.
 With 20 different profiles, that amounts to more than six hours of work for a single test run.

-This would require spending significant time and resources on understanding the technology, code, and methods used to build the applications involved in the flow.
-This can take weeks!
+This would require spending significant time and resources on understanding the technology, code, and methods used to build the applications involved in the flow - a process that can take weeks.

-The initial design of the case would take less than a work day, and from then on, the automated test case can be run repeatedly in the background on a virtual machine 24/7.
+The initial design of the case would take less than a work day, and from there, the automated test case can be run repeatedly in the background on a virtual machine 24/7.

-With the logic and technology inherent in the LEAPWORK building blocks that make up the flow shown above, the case can keep running, and the test team will be notified immediately if the flow breaks, for example due to defective code in the given desktop application.
+With the logic and technology inherent in the Leapwork building blocks that make up the flow shown above, the case can keep running, and the test team will be notified immediately if the flow breaks, for example due to defect code in the given desktop application.

 Using data-driven automation in a flow also eliminates any human errors caused by reading and entering data points.
 Tasks that are very repetitive, such as testing the same process for six hours, are prone to human error.
 Copy and pasting values from a spreadsheet and then checking the validity of the results is a tedious process, and after a while the human brain begins skipping steps.